2001 Buick LeSabre from North America - Comments

 Hi,

-My Mother in Law has a Buick LeSabre 2001 custom.
+My Mother in Law has a Buick LeSabre 2001 Custom.
 Has 120,000 miles.
 Her rear passenger rear window also has failed.
 She is looking to trade in got a quote for $539.00 to repair.
-I see on Ebay and other online auto part distributors can get motor and actuator for under $60.00. tools required should be another $40 or so.
+I see on eBay and other online auto part distributors that I can get a motor and actuator for under $60.00.
+The tools required should be another $40 or so.

 He also sent me the PDF file with some pictures.